JustinJLeopard/CarCar/README.md

 Team:

-* Person 1 - Which microservice?
+- - Which microservice?
-* Person 2 - Which microservice?
+- Person 2 - Which microservice?

 ## Design